Before the Bell: What every Canadian investor needs to know today

 Equity Markets

 U.S. stock futures were slightly lower early Wednesday as investors awaited minutes from the most recent Federal Reserve meeting and looked ahead to bank earnings later in the week.
-On this side of the border, futures were also lower even as oil prices advanced, pushing U.S. crude above $51 (U.S.) a barrel.
+On this side of the border, futures turned higher as oil prices advanced, pushing U.S. crude above $51 (U.S.) a barrel.

 "The release of the FOMC minutes... is today's key event, with traders looking for further insight into the Fed's interest rate plans," OANDA senior market analyst Craig Erlam said.
 "The dot plot from the last meeting made it clear that another rate hike this year and three more next year is still expected from within the committee but remarks since then from individuals not being overly convincing and a new Chair possibly taking over early next year, a huge amount of uncertainty remains."